Sparkling wine: top bubbles to try in 2025

 Rating sparkling wines: the judging process behind great bottles

-Each year, renowned critics like Jancis Robinson, Tom Stevenson and Essi Avellan assess sparkling wines using a 100 point scale, focusing on specific qualities that define each wine category.
-The evaluation criteria for rating sparking wines comprise:
+In the end, sparkling wines achieve their prestige and collectability also through the rigorous assessments of the world’s leading critics.
+Each year, renowned critics like Jancis Robinson, Tom Stevenson and Essi Avellan assess wines using a 100 point scale, focusing on specific qualities that define each wine category.
+The evaluation criteria for rating sparkling wines comprise:

 - Origin and style: wines are grouped by region, ensuring they’re judged within their proper context.